 I bought a guidebook right at Republic Street (it’s always a great souvenir) and I remembered that Marina mentioned the Great Harbor Cruise.
 There’s no better way to see all those stunning fortifications, even though you can’t really tell the difference at first.
 The boat takes off from the Sliema district and you can take the bus to get there.
 It’s possible to have something to eat while waiting to go on board.
 And then you will hear interesting stories about these heavy beige walls that go by.
 (The Fort Manoel terrace was the place where the dramatic GOT scene of beheading Eddard Stark was filmed.)

 For instance, they say that marsa in Maltese means harbor.
 Given the similar historical roots, one can notice that there is an Italian port called Marsala or the French one – Marseille.
 The second largest catamaran in the world is to be seen here, the one that only needs 90 minutes to get to Sicily.
 Great cruisers that accommodate 4,000 people sail into the Great Harbor every week.
 They are ridiculously huge, much taller than the city walls, while our small boat couldn’t even reach its line of the first underfloor storage windows.
 Such a silly clash of contemporary life and historical heritage.

 Malta public transport, oh my!

-So, for all of you planning a trip to Malta who don’t want to take taxis all the time or rent a car (and try your skills in driving the left side), my warm recommendation is to take that open bus for tourist tours – at least you won’t wait more than 30 minutes.
-Never the less, as much as it’s true that I wasted hours in waiting for public buses while being in Malta for five days, the fact is that every time somebody asked me last week “how was Malta”, the second thing I said started with: “And you should see their public transport, oh my!”
+So, for all of you planning a trip to Malta who doesn’t want to take taxis all the time or rent a car (and try your skills in driving the left side), my warm recommendation is to take that open bus for tourist tours – at least you won’t wait more than 30 minutes.
+Nevertheless, as much as it’s true that I wasted hours waiting for public buses while being in Malta for five days, the fact is that every time somebody asked me last week “how was Malta”, the second thing I said started with: “And you should see their public transport, oh my!”